Recognizing Oral Cancer: Symptoms to Watch For

 Frequently Asked Questions

-Yes, if you exhibit any risk factors or symptoms associated with oral cancer, such as unusual patches or lumps in your mouth, it’s advisable to request an oral cancer screening during your dental visit.
-Identifying concerns early can lead to more effective treatment.
+Yes, if you have any risk factors or symptoms like unusual patches or lumps in your mouth, it’s important to request an oral cancer screening during your dental visit.
+Early detection leads to more effective treatment.

-Begin with clean hands and, in front of a mirror, inspect the entire mouth.
-Lift your lips to examine the front and back, use gauze to hold and check your tongue’s sides and bottom, and feel along your gums and the inside of your cheeks for any abnormalities.
-Pay attention to changes in colour, the presence of lumps, or any unusual textures.
-Report sores that haven’t healed within two weeks to your dentist.
+Start by washing your hands and then using a mirror to inspect your entire mouth.
+Lift your lips to check the front and back, use gauze to examine your tongue’s sides and underside, and feel along your gums and the inside of your cheeks for abnormalities.
+Look for changes in colour, lumps, or unusual textures.
+Any sores that don’t heal within two weeks should be reported to your dentist.

-Early-stage mouth cancer might manifest as small, often painless spots or patches that could be red, white, grey, or yellow with distinct edges.
-These can appear on any area within the mouth including the lips, gums, cheeks, tongue, or roof of the mouth.
-Any unusual appearance or sensation should prompt a professional evaluation.
+Early-stage mouth cancer can appear as small, often painless spots or patches that may be red, white, grey, or yellow with distinct edges.
+These can appear anywhere in the mouth, including the lips, gums, cheeks, tongue, or roof of the mouth.
+Any unusual appearance or sensation should be evaluated by a professional.

-Dentists conduct a thorough examination of your mouth, including the lips, cheeks, gums, and all sides of your tongue, looking for any signs of abnormality.
-They also assess the texture and presence of any lumps in your mouth and extend the examination to include your face, jaw, throat, and neck for any external signs of cancer.
+Dentists perform a thorough exam of your mouth, including the lips, cheeks, gums, and tongue, looking for abnormalities.
+They also assess the texture and check for lumps, extending the exam to your face, jaw, throat, and neck for external signs of cancer.